N-liraj-khanna/Machine-Learning-Recipes/README.md

 # Machine-Learning-Templates
-From Data Preprocessing to Advanced Machine Learning Models for practice with clean Implementation in real-time using Python, Jupyter Notebook.
+From Data Preprocessing to Advanced Machine Learning Models for practice with clean Implementation using Python, Jupyter Notebook.